aparnakhadatkar/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-11-v2.md

 In this lab, you will complete the following:

 - Task 1: Configure Lab Prerequisites
-- Task 2: Examine code for a simulated device that implements firmware update
-- Task 3: Test firmware update on a single device
+- Task 2: Test firmware update on a single device

 ## Architecture Diagram